 For more information on different types of lawn weeds and how you can identify them, read Identifying Common Lawn Weeds.

 An eight oz. bottle of Tenacity can cover one to two acres of property when broadcasting for weed control after mixing with 30 gallons of water per acre.
 A bottle of Tenacity will also come with a syringe for spot treatments.

 Apply Tenacity at four to eight fl. oz. per acre in at least 30 gallons of water per acre prior to weed seed germination.
 Do not exceed five fl. oz. per acre per application to perennial ryegrass or fine fescues or mixed stands that contain greater than 50 percent perennial ryegrass and/or fine fescue.
 Do not exceed four fl. oz. per acre to St. Augustinegrass sod.
 Make application close to anticipated weed seed germination.

 Apply Tenacity at four to eight fl. oz. per acre in at least 30 gallons of water per acre.
-Apply with a nonionic surfactant like Southern Ag Surfactant.
+Apply with a nonionic surfactant like Hi-Yield Surfactant.
 A repeat application after two to three weeks may be required for adequate weed control.

-Read the product label below for more detailed application instructions.
+Read the product label below for Tenacity Herbicide instructions (click to open).